yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 ### Analysis

-Forecasts uses the current R<sub>0</sub> estimated from [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb) to simulate the current situation.
 Result finds that reducing the basic reproduction number would reduce the number of infectious cases, while prolong the peak time and thus the duration of the epidemic

 ![wuhan](https://user-images.githubusercontent.com/56286591/74587420-15571380-502d-11ea-955a-c6869b693af4.png)